pulumi/docs/content/blog/embrace-kubernetes-part1/index.md

 Architectures have to be shaped over time.
 It's never the case that was just create our infrastructure once and then we're done.
 Whatever infrastructure you adopt, you need to be able to change and adapt as your requirements change and evolve.
 In five years time, who knows what the world will look like?
 Betting the farm on Kubernetes too soon and too big could turn out to be an unwise decision in hindsight after you've spent many precious dollars deploying it.

-Learn More
-This blog post talked about the many issues to consider before you dive headlong into a Kubernetes project.
-If you’re curious about just what a small project might look like (using your favorite programming language, whatever that is), check out Pulumi’s Get Started with Kubernetes.

 ## Learn More

 This blog post talked about the many issues to consider before you dive headlong into a Kubernetes project.
-If you’re curious about just what a small project might look like (using your favorite programming language, whatever that is), check out Pulumi’s [Get Started with Kubernetes]({{< relref "/docs/get-started/kubernetes" >}}).
+However, there are just as many reasons to choose Kubernetes for deploying your modern applications.
+Stay tuned for part 2 where we'll dive deeper into that topic.
+If you’re curious about just what a small project might look like (using your favorite programming language, whatever that is), check out Pulumi’s [Get Started with Kubernetes]({{< relref "/docs/get-started/kubernetes" >}}) and [Pulumi Crosswalk for Kubernetes]({{< relref "/docs/guides/crosswalk/kubernetes" >}}), playbooks with built in best practices that make Kubernetes accessible to everyone.